Ohio National Guard supports state veterans home residents, staff with COVID-19 testing

 |0

-This work, Ohio National Guard supports state veterans home residents, staff with COVID-19 testing [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Ohio National Guard supports state veterans home residents, staff with COVID-19 testing, by SFC Chad Menegay, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Ohio National Guard supports state veterans home residents, staff with COVID-19 testing

 LEAVE A COMMENT